 In the rare case that this well-made equipment should have a warranty failure in the field, we will send you replacement parts at no charge and pay the shipping to get the defective parts back to us, if needed.
 For complete info, please see our warranty section.

-The walk-behind tractor market in Europe is very much like the 4-wheel tractor market here: Usually, companies that produce tractors DO NOT produce the implements that are sold under the tractor brand; most of the implements are made by independent implement manufacturers.
+The walk-behind tractor market in Europe is very much like the 4-wheel tractor market here: Usually, companies that produce tractors DO NOT produce the implements that are sold under the tractor brand; most of the implements available are made by independent implement manufacturers.
 Some implements are purchased and private-labeled by the tractor manufacturer to make it appear that the tractor companies have “their own implements”.

 Now, to answer the question!: Once we at Earth Tools became aware of the dozens of companies in Europe (primarily Italy) producing implements for walk-behind tractors, we began importing these items directly in order to increase the versatility and usefulness of the walk-behind tractors we sell.
 We now deal with about 20 different implement or accessory manufacturers in order to offer the selection shown on this website, and we stock parts for everything we sell.
-For some implements we couldn’t find being produced in Italy but enough of our customers had a need for, we utilized local fabrication shops to build them right here.
+For some implements we couldn’t find being produced in Italy but enough of our customers had a need for, we utilized local fabrication shops to build them here in the USA.

 Boy, wouldn’t that be nice!
 Unfortunately, NO. Every single brand is different.
 Grillo and BCS used to share the same PTO when the companies were working together, but BCS has now changed theirs.
 However: All the independent European implement manufacturers deal with this issue by simply offering an implement with an interchangeable PTO flange and shaft.
 That way an implement dealer doesn’t have to stock, say, 15 different rotary plows to fit all the Italian tractor brands; he just stocks one or two plows and 15 different PTO flange/shafts.
 In the case of the few implements that are manufactured by the tractor company; the PTO flanges are typically not removable, but cast into the gearbox housings … so they will only fit “their” tractors.
 In some cases, an adapter can be used (if available) to adapt implements if the PTO shaft turns the proper direction!